pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-09-ithaki-antipaxoi-making-water.md

 ---
-title: "Making Water"
+title: 'Making Water'
 date: 2019-10-09T19:28:17+03:00
 publishdate: 2019-10-09T19:28:17+03:00
-image: "IMG_7206.jpg"
+image: 'IMG_7206.jpg'
-author: "Pieter Jan"
+author: 'Pieter Jan'
-gpx: "Navionics_archive_export 14.gpx"
+gpx: 'Navionics_archive_export 14.gpx'
-summary: "A windless day saw the Vite & Rêves crew motoring all the way to Antipaxoi island where they had to try a few bays before finding one that would hold the boat safely."
+summary: 'A windless day saw the Vite & Rêves crew motoring all the way to Antipaxoi island where they had to try a few bays before finding one that would hold the boat safely.'
 ---

 `From: Polis bay, Ithaki island, Greece`<br/>